AppLozic/mobi-com-kit/README.md

 # mobi-com-kit

-Integrate messaging into your mobile app and website.
+Integrate messaging into your mobile apps and website without developing or maintaining any infrastructure.

-Note: Under progress, please visit http://mobicomkit.com/ to get notified for latest updates.
+Register at http://www.mobicomkit.com to get the application id.

 Instructions for Android: https://github.com/MobiComKit/mobi-com-kit/wiki/Android